 Infractions of any of these rules may result in rank demotion and/or removal from AOD.
 Please do your best to heed these rules and then we can all just get back to having fun.

-- Teamspeak: When playing Overwatch, members MUST be on Teamspeak regardless of what server they are currently playing on.
+- Team Speak: When playing Warframe, members MUST be on TS regardless of whether they are playing with other members or not.
 Removal from AOD will follow two or three infractions of this rule.

 - Multi-Clanning: Members can be in multiple clans but cannot be in a clan that offers a game that AOD supports as a division.
 Members have a choice to either leave the other clan(s) or leave AOD.

-- Smurfing: (Described as playing multiple Names) Overwatch members are not allowed to smurf.
+- Smurfing: (Described as playing multiple names, usually for the purposes of anonymous trolling) Warframe members are not allowed to smurf.
 You may have multiple accounts, but you must let us know about them.
-Clan tags are to be worn on all smurf accounts.

 - Behavior: No political, religious, or racial discussions.
 Be respectful to ALL.

 - Whining and Complaining: Do not whine and complain about the game that we are playing.
-It takes the mood in Teamspeak down and is counter intuitive to what we are all here for.
+It takes the mood in TS down and is counter- intuitive to what we are all here for.
 Play the game that we are given, not the one that you want it to be.
 Work around the limitations that are thrown at you and you will become a better player.
-Constant whining in the Teamspeak channels will not be tolerated.
+Constant whining in the Team Speak channels or on the forums will not be tolerated.

 - Member Activity: All members are expected to take part in the Division.
-This means playing in the servers, being in TS and taking part in the forums.
-This is the bare minimum that a member must do to keep their membership.
+This means being in TS and taking part in squads, events and the forums.
+This is the bare minimum that a member must do to keep there membership.
 AOD does not collect membership fee's, it does not tell anyone how their game should be played or how good they should be at it.
 All that is required is participation.
 AOD does not want members for the sake of having members.
 People who merely want to wear the tags for the tags sake will not be here for long.